 CI is already a well accepted concept within the development of general purpose software running on PCs where the testing is scalable on demand because it is easy to use virtualization and other high level technologies.
 However, the development of embedded systems especially the wireless ones is more challenging because of the restricted capabilities of microcontrollers and it is also not easy to scale as isolation between test environments is needed to avoid mutual interference.
 Literature suggests that real hardware test platforms and the environments are essential to the process of developing new wireless technology.

-The framework we are introducing should seamlessly incorporate features of a wireless testbed with the CI development practices.
 Infrastructure framework for extending the CI practices with support for wireless firmware development development should properly interface three main entities:

 The architecture of the framework for ContinuOus IntegratioN in wirelesS technology development (COINS) consists of the three main architectural components: repository, automation system and testbed device, which are mapped on the elements of the existing LOG-a-TEC infrastructure.
 The COINS architecture is implementation independent with well defined modules which interact through specified interfaces for which we provide a reference implementation although another implementation using a set of different tools is certainly possible.

-For the reference implementation of COINS, we chose widely used FOSS tools.
+For the implementation of COINS, we chose widely used FOSS tools.
 This way, COINS benefits from and contributes to the work of established communities and is more likely to be adopted.
 In particular, the container system is based on Docker, which we use to package software for distribution to nodes in the testbed.
 The CI hook service adds support for the GitHub WebHook client.
 We use Ansible to describe and automate tasks.
 Ansible is a popular automation engine for configuration management and software deployment.
 The networked resource monitoring tool Munin serves for testbed device monitoring.
 We also implemented a custom node registry system and released it as free software under the AGPL license.

 The automated testing system was designed to abstract the underlying complexity and enable the workflow.
 Everything needed for automated tests is available in a GitHub repository starting with the Ansible playbook which gets executed when new code is pushed to the repository by triggering the GitHub Webhook.
 It is listening on testing controller which is part of the central management server.
 The Ansible playbook contains a description of the test setup which will be executed on the target nodes and in the test controller.
 The testbed device will download the GitHub repository containing the Docker file and the actual test code.
 The Docker image will not be built each time from scratch; the testbed generic image will be downloaded from Docker store, which has all the needed dependencies and services already installed and set up.
 Thus, the developer only needs to write the code for the actual test performed on the node and the part performed by the testing controller.